 - Litter can be heat-treated as would occur during mechanical drying or pelleting of feeds.

 - The most economical and by far the most practical method of processing litter is deep stacking.
-A temperature of 130 degrees F or higher will occur in the stack within 5 days.
+A temperature of 130 degrees F or higher should occur in the stack within 5 days.
 To ensure the elimination of Salmonella and other potential pathogens, the litter should be deep-stacked for at least 20 days.
 Studies have demonstrated that pathogenic bacteria (intentionally added to litter at levels higher than encountered in infected litter) were killed when litter was deep-stacked for 5 days.
 Longer stacking times are recommended to ensure a good margin of safety from pathogens.
+Modern ventilation systems in newer poultry houses can lead to lower moisture levels in litter compared to older houses.
+Low moisture can prevent heating to the 130-degree threshold, so it is critical that producers monitor the temperature during the deep stacking process.
+It may be necessary to add water to achieve proper heating.

 In addition to the heat generated in stacked litter, ammonia resulting from the degradation of uric acid and urea, which are common nitrogen compounds in litter, also kills pathogenic organisms.
 At 140 degrees F, bacteria such as Salmonella, tubercule bacilli (associated with avian and bovine tuberculosis), and pathogens excreted with feces are killed within an hour.
 There is essentially no risk involved with transmitting diseases through the feeding of litter if the litter has been deep stacked for a period of 20 days or more, and the stack has reached an internal temperature of 130 degrees F or more.